What is a Sinkhole?

 Identifying sinkholes before they collapse

-For any new development, a study of geological maps can identify areas susceptible to sinkhole formation, but not the location of a specific void.
-Deep boreholes may identify a void, but can also easily miss a problem.
-Newer techniques have become available such as ground penetrating radar, low frequency and passive electromagnetic field technologies and vibro-acoustics, although these all require specialist geotechnical expertise in order to carry out and interpret the data.
+Newer techniques have become available, such as ground penetrating radar, low frequency and passive electromagnetic field technologies, and vibro-acoustics.
+However, these all require specialist geotechnical engineering expertise in order to carry out and interpret the data.
 Displacement measurement using satellite remote sensing can also identify developing sinkholes, with the potential to provide early warning services for key infrastructure.

 Solutions for repairing sinkholes